spresse1/thawamerica/content/blog/why-every-internet-user.md

 ##FISCR 16-01 Applies to the Internet

-Pen Registers, the legal tool at issue in this case, are all about so-called DRAS (dialing, routing, addressing and signaling) information.
+Pen Registers, the legal tool at issue in this case, are all about so-called DRAS (dialing, routing, addressing and signaling) information - more commonly known as telephone metadata.
 In telephony, this is generally agreed to be the digits a user dials &ndash; when they're dialed in order to connect one telephone to another.

 Enter the internet.

 The internet is a wealth of routing and signaling information.
 The model usually used to represent this is the [TCP/IP model](https://tools.ietf.org/html/rfc1122).
 Unfortunately, it's a technical model and covers way too much detail for what we need here, so we'll be using a simplified version.

-In order to understand just how much information there is in internet DRAS, let's take a look at how much we can pull out of a typical web request &ndash; one page, not including any images, scripts or other dynamic content.
+In order to understand just how much information there is in internet metadata, let's take a look at how much we can pull out of a typical web request &ndash; one page, not including any images, scripts or other dynamic content.

 A typical request might look like: